What Is Casing Liner?

 - Well geometry.
-Analysing vertical-to-horizontal build rates, the length of the open hole, and anomalies in the open hole section (such as doglegs that occur due to directional drilling corrections) will help determine appropriate liner size.
+Analyzing vertical-to-horizontal build rates, the length of the open hole, and anomalies in the open hole section (such as doglegs that occur due to directional drilling corrections) will help determine the appropriate liner size.
 In horizontal re-entry wells, an analysis of the well profile will help determine the appropriate size, weight, and thread type for the drill string design.

 - Post-installation pressures.
 Anticipated shut-in pressures and possible stimulation pressures.
 Which occur after the installation of the liner are factors in selecting the appropriate liner properties.

-What are the size, weight, grade and condition of the supporting casing?
+What are the size, weight, grade, and condition of the supporting casing?